rootDEV2990/TequilaPV/README.md

 ## 📝 License

-This project is for microverse course purposes.
+This project is for an upcoming html to codeingiter conversion.